Personal Injury Glossary with Definitions

 Legal Information

 Getting legal information is easier than it used to be.
 Online access to various websites has made legal information quickly available.
-Websites, blogs, statutes, and court decisions can be as close as a google click away.
+Websites, blogs, statutes, and court decisions can be as close as a Google click away.
 Legal information is about the law.
 Do you want information about personal injury or workers’ compensation?
 Check out this website; this website is legal information.

 Liability